bahmutov/copi/README.md

     projectC@1.0.0 /dev/projectC
     └── lodash@3.0.6

+## Details

 The found packages are stored in a temp file, which will be updated if it is older than N hours, ensuring newly installed packages are discovered eventually.

+The wildcard that searches for all installed packages looks at the working folder's parent, and then down two levels.
+Should discover most of the packages without spending more than a couple of seconds (if the cache of filenames is old or non-existent).

 ### Small print